 With the exception Professor D’Agostino and former department chair and beloved teacher Richard Hoffman, the entirety of the European history faculty has joined the department since 2001: Jarbel Rodriguez, Sarah Curtis, Megan Williams, Dennis Campbell and Laura Lisy-Wagner.

-The Americanist faculty is more evenly divided between the newly hired and longstanding members of the department, with newcomers Felicia Viator, Dawn Mabalon, Jessica Elkind, Charles Postel, Sarah Crabtree and Eva Sheppard Wolf working alongside Robert Cherny (currently retired), Jules Tygiel, (who, sadly, passed away in 2008), Paul Longmore (who died in 2010), Barbara Loomis (currently retired and traveling the world) and Phil Dreyfus.
-Several long-term lecturers, all of whom teach American history courses, round out the department’s regular faculty: George Germany, Sherry Katz, Steven Leikin, Art Arietta and Mark Sigmon.
+The Americanist faculty is more evenly divided between the newly hired and longstanding members of the department, with newcomers Felicia Viator, Dawn Mabalon (Who, sadly, passed away in 2018), Jessica Elkind, Charles Postel, Sarah Crabtree and Eva Sheppard Wolf working alongside Robert Cherny (currently retired), Jules Tygiel, (who, sadly, passed away in 2008), Paul Longmore (who died in 2010), Barbara Loomis (currently retired and traveling the world) and Phil Dreyfus.
+Several long-term lecturers, all of whom teach American history courses, round out the department’s regular faculty: George Germany (Who, sadly, passed away in 2019), Sherry Katz, Steven Leikin, Art Arietta and Mark Sigmon.

 With its well-published faculty members, a thriving History Students Association (HSA), an active chapter of Phi Alpha Theta (the national history honorary), and Ex Post Facto, the student journal which has been publishing for over twenty five years now, the department is proud of its record and present status.